esmbly/esmbly/docs/using-the-cli.md

 ## Commands
 **`esmbly run`**: Run Esmbly
-**`esmbly init`**: Creates a new Esmbly configuration file and (optionally) installs the specified transformers.
+**`esmbly init`**: Create a new Esmbly configuration file and (optionally) install the specified transformers.

 ## Running Esmbly
 ![](/.github/assets/run-wasm.gif)

 ## Config file
 An Esmbly config file is a JavaScript module which exports a configuration.
-By default, the configuration file will be assumed to be called `esmbly.config.js` located in the root of the project.
+By default, the configuration file will be assumed to be called `esmbly.config.js`, located in the root of your project.

 ## Config file types